 Business concept, long-term objectives and strategies

-Egetis is recognized as an efficient and productive Nordic late phase pharmaceutical drug development company with a strong ambition to create value for patients, society and shareholders by developing a portfolio of unique products for the treatment of serious rare/niche diseases with significant unmet medical needs in the orphan drug segment.
+Egetis purpose is to create value for patients, society and shareholders by developing and providing a portfolio of unique products for the treatment of rare diseases with substantial unmet medical need.

 Egetis will meet medical needs where there are no adequate treatments by developing drugs in the orphan drug segment with focus on late-stage development and commercialisation.